Mom’s Chicken Char Siu is One of My Childhood Faves

 This char siu chicken recipe is also super easy to make on the grill.
 Perfect for summer months!

-The secret is 2-zone grilling, which allows the chicken to gently cook over indirect heat & finish over direct heat for extra-crispy skin.
+The secret is 2-zone grilling, which allows the chicken to gently cook over indirect heat and finish over direct heat for extra-crispy skin.
 While baked chicken char siu gets a pretty impressive sticky-sweet texture, it’s hard to beat a classic grill char!

 Check the Recipes Notes, below, for step-by-step guidance.